Antipurity/webenv/examples/Python/README.md

-A PyTorch implementation of an agent.
+A PyTorch implementation of a WebEnv agent.

 ## Files